sean-mcsherry/optichem/README.md

 pip install -r requirements.txt
 ```

-Next, install **optichem** by running the following code in the root directory:
+Next, install **optichem** by running the following code in the root directory of the package:
 ```
 python setup.py install
 ```